rkostin/nyc-demo/README.md

 The content about New York City is divided into five sections, one for each borough, and then some general information about the the city itself on the homepage.

-The goal of the website is to inform website visitors about the city by providing facts about each borough.
+**The goal of the website** is to inform website visitors about the city by providing facts about each borough.

+**Domain:** New York City statistical information and interesting facts

 ### Classes (triples)